Sonya with her children

 “It’s so good to have someone who treats me like they understand.
 I needed that.
 The Brain Charity is heaven sent – I would be lost without it.”

-Categories: Counselling, COVID-19, Phone befriending
+Categories: Counselling, COVID-19, Help for carers, Phone befriending

 Published: 15 March 2021